edgedb/edgedb/docs/edgeql/with.rst

 Subqueries
 ^^^^^^^^^^

-There's no limit to the complexity of the expressions that can beThe following query fetches a list of all movies featuring one or more of the original six Avengers.
+There's no limit to the complexity of computed expressions.
+EdgeQL is fully composable; queries can be embedded inside each other simply.
+The following query fetches a list of all movies featuring at least one of the original six Avengers.

 .. code-block:: edgeql-repl

-  db> with avenger_names := {
+  db> with avengers := (select Hero filter .name in {
   ...
 'Iron Man',
   ...
 'Black Widow',
   ...
 'Captain America',
   ...
 'Thor',
   ...
 'Hawkeye',
   ...
 'The Hulk'
-  ...   },
+  ...   })
-  ...   avengers := (select Hero filter .name in avengers_names)
   ... select Movie {title}
   ... filter avengers in .characters;
   {

     default::Movie {title: 'Iron Man'},
+    default::Movie {title: 'The Incredible Hulk'},
     default::Movie {title: 'Iron Man 2'},
     default::Movie {title: 'Thor'},
     default::Movie {title: 'Captain America: The First Avenger'},